xpack/web-doxygen/website/docs/manual/pages/docblocks.md

 :::

-Here is an example of a C header named <span class="doxyComputerOutput">structcmd.h</span> that is documented using structural commands:
+Here is an example of a C header named <code>structcmd.h</code> that is documented using structural commands:

 <div class="doxyProgramListing">